-How to Apply Diaper Cream (Step-by-step guide & Safety Tips):
+How to Apply Diaper Rash Cream (Step-by-step guide & Safety Tips):

 The skin of a baby is incredibly smooth and soft, hence prone to irritation.
 The need to wear diapers throughout the day leads to exposure to exposure and moisture, a combination that creates the perfect environment for bacteria to breed.
 This is why diaper cream is such a crucial part of your newborn baby.

 It performs two primary functions i.e.

 There are three main types of diaper creams.
 Creams are water-based, easily absorbed by the skin and great for irritated skin.
 Pastes are thicker and often used as moisture barriers.
 Some contain conditioners for soothing skin and aren’t recommended for use with cloth diapers.
 Ointments are greasy, oil-based and stay on the skin longer than pastes and creams.